Part two: Derby Administration Guide

 - Checking database consistency

-If you experience hardware or operating system failure, you can use the SYSCS_UTIL.SYSCS_CHECK_TABLE function to verify that the database is still consistent.
+After you perform a backup, or if you experience hardware or operating system failure, you can use the SYSCS_UTIL.SYSCS_CHECK_TABLE system function to verify that the database is still consistent.

 - Backing up and restoring databases

-Derby provides a way to back up a database while it is online.
+Derby provides a way to back up a database while it is either offline or online.
 You can also restore a full backup from a specified location.

 - Replicating databases